hidecode221b/LG4X/README.md

 ### Buttons

 #### Evaluate
 You can evaluate the fitting parameters without fitting optimization on data spectrum.
-If you have not imported the data, it works for simulation mode in the range you specify.
+If you do not select the data, it works as simulation mode in the range you specify.

 #### Fit
 You can optimize the fitting parameters by least-square method, and parameters in the table are updated after optimization.